bond005/smart_chunker/README.md

 Breaking Changes
 -------

+**Breaking changes in version 0.0.5**
+- The bug at using of nltk.punct in the requirements is fixed.

 **Breaking changes in version 0.0.4**
 - The bug at the long text processing is fixed.
 - The tokenization components are refactored.